oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Countermeasures {#csrf_countermeasures}

-The traditional countermeasure are CSRF tokens that are bound to the user agent and passed in the `state` parameter to the authorization server as described in [@!RFC6819].
+The traditional countermeasure is that clients pass a value in the `state` parameter that links the request to the redirect URI to the user agent session as described in detail in [@!RFC6819], Section 5.3.5.
 The same protection is provided by PKCE or the OpenID Connect `nonce` value.

 When using PKCE instead of `state` or `nonce` for CSRF protection, it is important to note that: